Perry Avenue Bridge

-The Perry Avenue Bridge over the Silvermine River in the Silvermine section of Norwalk, Connecticut was built in 1899.
-It was listed on the National Register of Historic Places in 2006.
+The Perry Avenue Bridge is a historic bridge spanning the Silvermine River in the Silvermine section of Norwalk, Connecticut.
+It was built in 1899 and was listed on the National Register of Historic Places in 2006.

 Its depiction in paintings and photographs by artists of nearby art schools has been repetitive.
 It "has come to represent the history and character of the Silvermine region in Fairfield County."

 Features include a cut stone ring and rusticated brownstone curbing.

-A 1955 flood ripped rocks from its spandrels, making it impassable.
+The 1955 flood ripped rocks from its spandrels, making it impassable.